kappa1389/commission_service/readme.md

 ### Manual test
-Run this command inside core container to manually test the application, you need internet access for this, you can modify public/sample.txt file and add transactions for manual test
+Run this command inside core container to manually test the application, you need internet access for this, you can modify public/sample.csv file and add transactions for manual test
 ```bash
 php public/test.php public/sample.csv
 ```

+### How to extend
+- In order to add support for new currencies, you'll need to add the currency to src/Entity/ValueObject/Currency class

 ## Technical discussions (Images/Containers)
 This project includes one docker container as follows.